Consensys/quorum-examples/README.md

      * [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/troubleshoot/#shared-drives)
      * [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/#file-sharing)
      * [Docker Machine](https://docs.docker.com/machine/overview/): this depends on what Docker machine provider is used.
 Please refer to its documentation on how to configure shared folders/drives
+1. If you run Docker inside Docker, make sure to run the container with `--privileged`

 ### Setting up locally
 > This is only possible with Tessera.
 Constellation is not supported when running the examples locally.
 To use Constellation, the examples must be run in Vagrant.